anuragmarwah/rtesproject/README.md

-# rtesproject
+# Real-time Embedded System Project
-This repository is for my graduate course project at NYU in the subject Real-Time Embedded System.
+This repository is for the graduate course project at NYU in the subject Real-Time Embedded Systems during Spring 18.

 ## Overview
 - This is a team project and the member names are given below: